How Does Geothermal Energy Produce Electricity?

-Heat can be captured and used directly for heat, or their steam can be used to generate electricity.
-This energy, geothermal energy, can be used to heat structures such as buildings, parking lots, and sidewalks.
+Some natural sources of geothermal energy are hot springs, steam vents, underwater hydrothermal vents, and mud pots .
+Their geothermal heat can be captured and used directly for heating, or the steam is used to generate electricity.
 Almost anywhere in the world, geothermal heat can be accessed and used as a source of heat.
 Converting geothermal energy into electricity is a different process, employing a different technology.

 While these power plants have a great potential, the use of this technology is limited by the presence of the sources of steam.
-For instance, in the US there are only two known sources of underground steam.
+For instance, in the US are only two known sources of underground steam.
 One is The Greysers in California which provides about a fifth of all renewable energy in California [2,3].

 One of the most common technologies, flash steam power plants use geothermal reservoirs of water with temperatures greater than 182°C (360°F).
 This very hot water flows up through wells in the ground under its own pressure.
-As a result, the pressure decreases and some of the water rapidly evaporates into steam, or “flashes”.
+As a result, the pressure decreases and some of the water rapidly evaporates into steam, or “flashes.”
 The steam is then separated from the water and funnelled to power a turbine or generator.
-The remaining water is fed back into the earth to extract more energy²,⁴.
+The remaining water is fed back into the Earth to extract more of its energy [2,4].

 This technology is used particularly in volcanic areas such as Iceland or the Philippines.
-Iceland for example, covers almost all of its electricity demand using flash-steam geothermal power plants.
-The islands of the Philippines have also invested in similar power plants and has the largest single geothermal power plant is a flash-steam facility in Malitbog.
+Iceland for example, covers large part of its electricity demand using flash-steam geothermal power plants.
+The islands of the Philippines have also invested in similar power plants.
+The largest single geothermal power plant in Philippines is a flash-steam facility in Malitbog.

 This type of power plant uses a unique process to conserve water and generate heat.
 Water is heated underground to about 107°-182° C (225°-360° F).
 The hot water is in a pipe and in this way, it heats a liquid organic compound, such as a refrigerant, which has a lower boiling point than water.
 The fluid is vaporized in a heat exchanger and used to turn a turbine.
 This powers a generator to create electricity.
 The only emission in this process is steam.
 The water in the pipe is recycled back to the ground, to be re-heated by the Earth and reused for generating energy.